[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Improves Metabolic System: Exercises increase metabolic reaction for energy production with less consumption of oxygen.

-• Respiratory muscle become strong: The respiratory muscles become strong to work for longer duration
+• Respiratory muscles become strong: The respiratory muscles become strong to work for a longer duration

-• Resistance power increases: Regular exercises improves our immune system, thus common health problems like cold, cough, Asthma, etc can be prevented
+• Resistance power increases: Regular exercise improves our immune system, thus common health problems like colds, coughs, Asthma, etc can be prevented

 • Increase in Residual Air Volume: Residual Air is the amount of air left in the lungs after exhalation.
 Exercises increase Residual Air capacity.

-• Increase number of Alveoli: Exercises increase number of Alveoli and activates unused alveoles
+• Increase the number of Alveoli: Exercises increase the number of Alveoli and activate unused alveolus

-• Change in shape and size of muscle: Regular exercises change shape and size of muscle, thus improves muscular capacity.
+• Change in shape and size of muscle: Regular exercises change the shape and size of muscle, thus improving muscular capacity.

 • Faster recovery from injury: Trained muscle can recover from injury fast

-• Formation of more Capillaries: Exercises increase number of Capillaries, which helps faster blood circulation
+• Formation of more Capillaries: Exercises increase the number of Capillaries, which helps faster blood circulation

-• Faster response: In trained muscle, the stimulus travel faster, thus muscle actions and responses are faster.
+• Faster response: In trained muscle, the stimulus travels faster, thus muscle actions and responses are faster.

 • Efficient use of diet: Trained muscles can efficiently use all nutrients

-• Desired strength develop: Systematic and scientific training can develop the desired strength and endurance
+• Desired strength development: Systematic and scientific training can develop the desired strength and endurance

-• Better Neuromuscular Coordination: Regular exercises improves the neuromuscular coordination by which various skills can be performed efficiently
+• Better Neuromuscular Coordination: Regular exercises improve the neuromuscular coordination by which various skills can be performed efficiently

-• Increase in Aerobic and anaerobic endurance: Trained muscles have more Aerobic endurance, therefore, capacity of muscle increase to work for longer duration without fatigue
+• Increase in Aerobic and anaerobic endurance: Trained muscles have more Aerobic endurance, therefore, the capacity of muscles increases to work for a longer duration without fatigue

 Physiological Changes Due to Aging